Training the sublime states

 State Definition

-Compassion Wish for someone to be free of suffering
+Compassion Wish someone to be free of suffering

 Altruistic Joy Be happy for self or other bringing joy